nmfisher/thermion/example/README.md

-# mimetic_filament_example
+# holovox_filament_example

-Demonstrates how to use the mimetic_filament plugin.
+Demonstrates how to use the holovox_filament plugin.

 ## Getting Started